theo-rem/sentinel/README.md

 In development.

 ### GOALKEEPER
-In its first iteration, GOALKEEPER is no more than an image similarity detection algorithm (rather, a collection of algorithms).
-In order to deploy GOALKEEPER in the field, a database must first be available, and we are rapidly working on collecting a sufficient amount of data that would allow for a pre-alpha deployment of GOALKEEPER.
+In its first iteration, GOALKEEPER was no more than an image similarity detection algorithm of some 3 components with no database, a single operator, and devastatingly low accuracy.
+Today, GOALKEEPER combines 8 commercially available and 2 in-house algorithms in the hunt for CSAM.
+In order to deploy newer iterations of GOALKEEPER in the field, a starting dataset was necessary.
+As of 1/4/2025, GOALKEEPER is working with a dataset of ~450,000 individual cases.

 GOALKEEPER implements several image similarity detection algorithms.

-- Fourier Transform: This algorithm transforms an image into its constituent frequencies, enabling the detection of patterns and features that might not be visible to the human eye.
+- **BAPTISTE** (Fourier Transform): BAPTISTE transforms an image into its constituent frequencies, enabling the detection of patterns and features that might not be visible to the human eye.
 By analyzing these frequencies, GOALKEEPER can identify similarities and differences between images more effectively.

-- HOG (Histogram of Oriented Gradients): HOG extracts features from an image by calculating the distribution of gradients in localized portions of the image.
+- **WAYLAND** (Histogram of Oriented Gradients): WAYLAND extracts features from an image by calculating the distribution of gradients in localized portions of the image.
 This allows GOALKEEPER to create a unique representation of the image's content, which can be used for comparison and matching purposes.

-- Color Histogram Analysis: This algorithm generates a histogram of the color distribution within an image.
+- **CHALET** (Color Histogram Analysis): CHALET generates a histogram of the color distribution within an image.
 By comparing color histograms, GOALKEEPER can determine the similarity between images and identify potential matches, even if the images have been altered or manipulated.

-- Perceptual Hashing: Perceptual hashing generates a compact representation of an image's content, allowing for efficient comparison and matching.
+- **HILDRETH** (Perceptual Hashing): HILDRETH generates a compact representation of an image's content, allowing for efficient comparison and matching.
 This algorithm is particularly useful for detecting similar images, even when they have been modified or subjected to various transformations.

-- SSIM (Structural Similarity Index): SSIM measures the structural similarity between two images by comparing their luminance, contrast, and structure.
+- **BOVIK** (Structural Similarity Index): BOVIK measures the structural similarity between two images by comparing their luminance, contrast, and structure.
 This provides a quantitative measure of image similarity, which GOALKEEPER employs to identify matching or near-matching images.

-- MME (Multi-Modal Embedding): MME creates a unified representation of different types of data, such as images, text, and audio.
+- **VINYALS** (Multi-Modal Embedding): VINYALS creates a unified representation of different types of data, such as images, text, and audio.
 By embedding this data into a single space, GOALKEEPER can more effectively compare and analyze multimodal content.

-- SIFT (Scale-Invariant Feature Transform): SIFT identifies key features within an image that are invariant to scale and rotation.
+- **STRONGLOWE** (Scale-Invariant Feature Transform): STRONGLOWE identifies key features within an image that are invariant to scale and rotation.
 By extracting these features, GOALKEEPER can match images across various transformations in object geometry.

+- **PENTLAND** (Facial Recognition): PENTLAND creates a facial signature and stores the datapoints it collects as hashes, which are then transfered to a seperate DB to be ready to deploy if PENTLAND is invoked by an analyst.
+PENTLAND is highly susceptible to inaccuracy when deployed on low-quality media, and is reserved for high-definition content with potentially actionable intelligence within.

 GOALKEEPER employs scale normalization and weighting techniques to ensure that the algorithms' outputs are comparable and can be effectively combined for accurate detection and identification of target media.